capslock/stable-diffusion-bot/README.md

 #### Specifying allowed users

-* User IDs can be specified individually, or Chat IDs can be specified to permit all users in a group chat from using the bot.
+* User IDs can be specified individually, or Chat IDs can be specified to permit all users in a group chat to use the bot.
 * The option `allow_all_users = true` can be set to instead allow any user to access the bot.
 Note that this means if someone finds your bot, there's no way to stop them from using it to generate images.